-This Region is a melting pot of different peoples; it is rich in traditions dating back thousands of years and is full of recipes that have been handed down from one generation to the next, even in literature, which is an integral part of the culture of the island.
+Sicily is rich in ancient traditions and it is full of recipes handed down from one generation to another, even trough literature, which is an important part of the island culture.